Over the past year, the term “white coffee” has come to mean something very different than it used to.

 How do I make an Iced Version?

 If you want to make an iced white coffee to cool you down on a hot afternoon, have no fear, we have you covered there, too.
-Since this is already a pretty simple recipe, making it iced is also simple.

 You’ll just need a glass and some ice.